Ken Khachigian: 1968 presidential campaign

 Khachigian was in law school at Columbia University at the time that former Vice President Richard Nixon decided to seek the presidency.
 He wrote to the campaign, offering to volunteer and in December 1967, he was hired by Pat Buchanan to work in the New York campaign headquarters answering letters between classes at law school.
 He went on to handle small research projects, such as locating quotations and figures for Nixon speeches.
-By the summer of 1968, he had worked his way up to writing agriculture, housing, and transportation position papers as a research and policy aide reporting directly to Alan Greenspan, the campaign's economic and domestic policy advisor.
+By the summer of 1968, he had worked up to writing agriculture, housing, and transportation position papers as a research and policy aide reporting directly to Alan Greenspan, the campaign's economic and domestic policy advisor.

 Nixon administration, first term (1970–72)

 In January 1970, shortly after graduating from Columbia Law School, he joined the Nixon Administration as part of the national goals research staff.
 In August 1970, he became staff assistant to the director of communications, Herbert Klein.
 He became involved in the 1970 congressional midterm elections, writing speeches and preparing political analyses.
-In the early months of 1971, he was responsible for generating support for specific administration proposals.
+In early 1971, he was responsible for generating support for specific administration proposals.
 In the spring of 1971, he was transferred along with most of Klein's staff to Charles Colson, the special counsel to the President, with his duties remaining unchanged.